SonarSource/sonar-scanner-msbuild/VSTS/Extensions/SonarQube/overview.md

-**[SonarQube][sq]** is an open source, static, source code analysis solution allowing to continuously track bugs, code smells and vulnerabilities in more than 20 different languages such as C#, VB .Net, Java, C, C++, COBOL, JavaScript, ...
+**[SonarQube][sq]** is an open source, static, source code analysis solution that enables continuous tracking of bugs, code smells and vulnerabilities in more than 20 different languages such as C#, VB .Net, Java, C, C++, COBOL, JavaScript, ...

-SonarQube can be installed and run locally, on a dedicated infrastructure, or can be consumed as a service through **[SonarQube.com][sqcom]**.
-This free of charge service is currently dedicated to open source projects.
+SonarQube can be installed and run locally on a dedicated infrastructure, or consumed as a service through **[SonarQube.com][sqcom]**.
+This free-of-charge service is currently dedicated to open source projects.

-The analysis of the source code doesn't happen on server side but must be part of the build chain to make the analysis as accurate as possible.
-These analysis must be triggered with the help of SonarQube Scanners.
+The analysis of the source code doesn't happen on the server side, but must be part of the build chain to make the analysis as accurate as possible.
+These analysis are performed using SonarQube Scanners.

 ## About the SonarQube VSTS Marketplace Extension
 This extension provides the following features: